 An operational database management system is software that is designed to allow users to easily define, modify, retrieve, and manage data in real-time.
 While conventional databases rely on batch processing, operational database systems are oriented toward real-time, transactional operations.
-Operational databases, which can be based on SQL or NoSQL, are the source for data warehouses and are critical to business analytics operations.
-Popular operational database examples include Apache Cassandra and AWS Dynamo.
+Operational databases, which can be based on SQL vs. NoSQL, are the source for data warehouses and are critical to business analytics operations.
+Popular operational database examples include Apache Cassandra and AWS DynamoDB.

 Database operations examples in business include the ability to store, modify, manage, and retrieve large quantities of specific information, such as mission-critical business data, payroll records, call data records, customer information, employee data, and sales data.
 An operational database in big data can be used to monitor activities, audit suspicious transactions, and review custom history.
 They can also be used to record e-commerce transactions in an On-Line Transaction Processing database (OLTP).
 Another important characteristic of an operational database system is the ability to share information throughout the enterprise and over the Internet.

 What Does an Operational Database Do?

 - Indexing and Cataloging: indexing divides data into primary, secondary and clustered indexes so that it can be easily retrieved; cataloging assigns key attributes to files so that they can be recalled effectively